-Once the Rectory Manor, house & farm, was in the hands of the Barringtons, it meant that when the Trust period ended, it would feature in the day-to-day running of the estate.
-That day came in 1815 with the arrival of George Merryweather, who was the new Beckett Estate Steward, brought in by George Barrington, the fifth Viscount, in April 1815.
-Within the Letters of George Merryweather (published by SHS in 2020) there is much talk of trouble with Moses Ackerman who was tenant of the farm.
-The tensions between the two men built up with Merryweather giving him notice to quit, and eventually a notice to attend a court hearing was served on Ackerman.
-It was at that point he capitulated and agreed to leave the farm.
-An advertisement in 1840 provided the information that a Mr Giles was leaving, and we can only assume that he took over the farm after Moses Ackerman had been forcibly removed in 1818.
+There is confirmation from the letters of George Merryweather that by 1815, the farm was in the possession of the Barrington Estate at Beckett with Moses Ackerman as the tenant.
+Therefore, it's likely that it was purchased after 1802 by the trustees of the estate, but no documentary evidence has yet been discovered.
+(See SHS publication Beckett & The Barringtons for more info on the Trust period).
+An advertisement in 1840 provided the information that a Mr Giles was leaving, and we can only assume that he took over the farm after Moses Ackerman had been forcibly removed by estate steward, George Merryweather in 1818.
 But then something must have occurred that prompted extensive activity at the farm.
 A completely new wing was added to the east end of the 18th century farm building and created an impressive view of an Elizabethan style house facing the road.
 However, why it was built is not clear, and to add to the enigma, the house bears the coronet and initials of Dowager Lady Elizabeth Barrington, the widow of George Barrington the 5th Viscount.
 Elizabeth died in 1841 and the tablet on the new wing bears that date, so it may simply have been a memorial to her by her son, William Keppel Lord Viscount Barrington (6th).
 Also, the size of the farm may have been increased around this period.
 The sale in 1799 shown above, clearly states that the farm amounted to 127 acres, and yet by 1917, it was 283 acres.
 When this happened is unknown, but it's possible that when it was purchased by the Beckett Estate, other land was bought with it.

 A newspaper article in 1847 carried the story of a barn at Sandhill Farm that had been struck by lightning and set on fire, and this carried the information that Mr Hewer was the occupier.
 (Bath Chronicle 23rd Sept 1847).
 The census of 1851 showed that Jane Hewer was the head of the household at the Farm.
 Her husband Joseph had died a year previously and was buried at St Andrew's churchyard on 28th February 1850, aged 72.
 The electoral system in that period was different from today in that tenant farmers were included among those eligible to vote.
 At the court session convened at Faringdon in October 1862, Robert and George Hewer stated that they rented the farm jointly for £520 per annum and that up until Christmas 1857 the farm was in their mother's name and thereafter placed in their names.
 (Reading Mercury 4th October 1862) The census of 1861 confirmed that situation and Robert and George were listed aged 30 and 28.
 But by 1871 the census showed that Robert had left the farm and was renting a cottage in Highworth and George had taken over the running of Sandhill.
+A series of events might suggest that the two brothers had fallen out perhaps?
 In 1873 and 1874, the newspaper reported George selling animal stock and implements.
 (Oxford Journal 13th Sept 1873 and North Wilts Herald 21st February 1874) From the summer of 1876, Robert was selling crop, animals and implements.
-(Swindon Adver 24th July 1876 and 2nd December 1876).
+(Swindon Adver 24th July 1876 and ^{2nd} December 1876).
 The census of 1881 showed that George had moved down the hill half a mile to Stallpits Farm and Robert in a freehold house at Highworth.